Will Car Insurance Cover a Blown Engine?

 Mechanical Breakdown Insurance (MBI) Will Cover Blown Engines

 Do you want your blown engine to be covered by car insurance?
 There’s an optional car insurance policy called mechanical breakdown insurance, or MBI.
+This type of insurance will cover a blown engine.

 MBI covers car repairs resulting from mechanical issues with your vehicle.
 You can make an MBI claim for your brakes, your transmission, your engine, and other items.
+In addition to these components, MBI policies may also cover complex engine parts like pistons, which are essential for the engine’s functioning but prone to damage due to wear and tear.

 If your car breaks down due to normal wear and tear, then mechanical breakdown insurance can cover the cost of repairing that damage.